quintin-k/keyboard-player/README.md

 *How-to:* First, clone the repository & host it locally.
 After selecting a music theme you like, use the keys on your keyboard that are shown on the screen to play a sound/chime.
 The idea is with enough time, you can create a whacky & odd rythm that could make a neat song.

 *Known bugs:*
 - Github Deployment doesn't like to use my stylesheet, must be shy.
+(Seems to be a stylesheet file-pathing issue)
 - Coins & Pause do not repeat sounds when clicking a button multiple times.

 *Sources:*